simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

   > You don't have to specify both Onocoy and RTKDirect credentials.
 The backend script is smart and looks to see if they have been set.
 You can use one or both and this should function perfectly.

   > If the environment variable `ONCOCOY_MOUNTPOINT` is specified, the docker container will use **NTRIPSERVER**, otherwise it'll use **RTKLIB** for the connection to Onocoy.
 The container will use RTKLIB for the splitting of the feed and connection to RTKDIRECT still however.

+> **Note:** The onocoy dashboard/explorer won't provide you with the mountpoint information until they verify you can send them data.
+Omit it from this section until after you initially get past that window.
+Then run the command again.

    ```bash
     docker run \